 The surgery involves removal of your cataract and its replacement with a special implantable lens (intraocular lens).
 Dr. Kim is our cataract surgeon and specializes in no stitch, small incisional surgery.
-Once you and our doctor decide that cataract surgery is needed, Dr. Kim will perform your operation at the Bellingham Ambulatory Surgery Center.
+Dr. Kim will perform your operation at the Bellingham Ambulatory Surgery Center.

 Please click here to link to the American Society of Cataract and Refractive Surgeons (ASCRS) patient information website for additional information on cataract surgery (includes visual and interactive materials).